Chemical Physics courses for 2022

-Chemical Physics is the study of matter and its properties and covers a range of fundamental and applied science.
-At Bristol you can study at the interface of these two disciplines, taught jointly by two internationally renowned departments with state-of-the-art facilities.
-These include ChemLabS, a Centre for Excellence in Teaching and Learning.
+Chemical physics is the study of matter covering fundamental and applied science.
+You will study topics at the interface between chemistry and physics, taught jointly by two internationally renowned schools with state-of-the-art facilities for teaching and cutting-edge research.

 Why study Chemical Physics at Bristol?